Coimbatore Municipal Corporation: Area

+with Coimbatore Corporation to make it the state's largest corporation with an area of 415 sq.km.

 Structure

 This corporation consists of 100 wards and is headed by a mayor who presides over a deputy mayor and other councillors who represent the wards.
 The mayor is elected directly through a first past the post voting system and the deputy mayor is elected by the councillors from among their numbers.

+Wards

 Administration

-For administrative purpose the Coimbatore corporation is divided into five zones namely North, South, East, West and Central headed by a chairman.
+For administrative purpose the Coimbatore City Municipal Corporation is divided into five zones namely North, South, East, West and Central headed by a chairman.